 One of the unavoidable realities of the pandemic is that it has increased our exposure to screens.
 Many people have been working remotely, attending meetings online instead of in-person, and attending school online.

-    While the use of computers, smartphones and other screens is necessary to keep up with work and school, too much screen time can have a detrimental effect - it can cause eye strain, headaches and insomnia.
-In young children, too much screen time can also lead to slow language development, impaired social skills, stifled creativity and childhood obesity.
+While the use of computers, smartphones, and other screens are necessary to keep up with work and school, too much screen time can have a detrimental effect - it can cause eye strain, headaches, and insomnia.
+In young children, too much screen time can also lead to slow language development, impaired social skills, stifled creativity, and childhood obesity.

 5. Invest in your mental health.

 The COVID-19 pandemic has created an unprecedented global health crisis -- and an unprecedented mental health crisis as well.
 Since shelter-in-place orders took place in the early spring of 2020, rates of depression, anxiety, substance abuse, and suicidal thoughts have skyrocketed.

 While it’s important to be vigilant about your physical health, it’s equally important to be vigilant about your mental health.
 Take time to engage in activities that have been shown to lower depression and anxiety, and increase feelings of well-being, including exercise, sunshine, laughter, creative expression, and connecting with family and friends.

 If you’re experiencing significant mental health difficulties, contact a mental health provider for help.
 Most mental health providers offer online sessions, and there are also many app-based mental health resources.

 If you need help with a substance abuse issue, or if you’re experiencing a mental health crisis, you can call the Substance Abuse And Mental Health Services Administration (SAMHSA) lifeline 24/7 at 1-800-662-HELP (4357).

 6. Schedule check-ups with your healthcare provider.